indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ```
 * Implement expression parser

-####[[⬆]](#toc) <a name='agile'>Agile:</a>
-* What is Agile? ()
-  * Individuals and interactions over Processes and tools
-  * Working software over Comprehensive documentation
-  * Customer collaboration over Contract negotiation
-  * Responding to change over Following a plan
-* What is Scrum?
-(Roles: product owner, development team, scrum master.
-Events: sprint,
-* What are the differences between Scrum and Waterfall? ( http://www.leanagiletraining.com/agile/waterfall-versus-scrum-how-do-they-compare/)
-* What is XP? ()
-* What is Lean, Kanban?

 ####[[⬆]](#toc) <a name='git'>Git:</a>
 * *Git* workflow?
 (Master: production-ready state; Develop: latest delivered development changes for the next release; Feature Branches; Release Branches; Hotfixes) ![Git workflow](http://nvie.com/img/git-model@2x.png "Git workflow")